lamb-russell/placekey_poc/README.md

 # placekey_poc
-proof of concept for placekey api
+proof of concept for placekey api.

+Command line tool to clean addresses and get placekeys for all addresses in a CSV file.

 # Placekey
 placekey is like a universal foreign key for geospatial data.  it's a unique open standard identifier for addresses and points of interest